joseph-dev/cee/README.md

  - `RUNNERS` - comma-separated list of supported runners (version tags) like `php7.1, php7.2, java8, java12`, each runner name should match the `RUNNER_IMAGE` version tag
  - `EXECUTION_REQUEST_TTL` - the maximum amount of time (milliseconds, 60000 - for 60 seconds) the request will be available for execution after submission (used only for interactive requests)
  - `EXECUTION_RESULT_TTL` - the maximum amount of time (milliseconds, 60000 - for 60 seconds) the result of execution will be available after the execution is finished
+ - `EXECUTION_TIME_LIMIT` - the maximum execution time (the max limit for the "maxTime" parameter being passed in the request)
+ - `EXECUTION_MEMORY_LIMIT` - the maximum memory usage (the max limit for the "maxMemory" parameter being passed in the request)
+ - `EXECUTION_STORAGE_LIMIT` - the maximum storage usage (the max limit for the "maxFileSize" parameter being passed in the request)
+ - `EXECUTION_CPU_REQUEST` - the requested amount of CPU ('100m' - 100 milli cores, 1 - one core, etc.)
+ - `EXECUTION_CPU_LIMIT` - the limit of CPU usage ('200m' - 200 milli cores, 2 - two core, etc.)

 Available execution environments.